Signed in as:

 So now you can add a space with out creating stress to the hive. you can take honey with 0% inmpact on their abuility to over winter.
 You only have to visit the hive once a year, or twice if you use a bee-door.

-then you take it off in autum and cut the combe out, sweep the bees into another honeybox and replace that on the hive.
+Then you take it off in autumn and cut the comb out, sweep the bees into another honey box, and replace that on the hive.

-you will need special tool I created to do this.
+You will need a special tool I created to do this.

-This way, you can use just a box, or a box with cubes in.
+This way, you can use just a box, or a box with Honey Cubes in.
 Then remove the bee door and install another honey box or a blank.

-The bee door is basically a door fitted with bee escapes, allowing bees to leave but not return.
+The bee door is basically a door fitted with bee escapes, allowing bees to leave the honey box and go back into the hive, but they cannot return.

 AND WE ARE NOT APIARISTS!!